|Home||Arms Trade||Climate Emergency||Environmental Costs of Militarisation||Covid-19||Drones||General Dynamics|

 Why do Refugees cross the Channel?

 Nobody pays people smugglers and risks drowning just for a better job or a free health service.
 Asylum seekers are desperate, suffering human beings.

 Fearmongering - the fostering of a sense of threat - is a political practice often associated with authoritarian leadership.
 Even in the UK, a political illiterate may attract attention by spreading alarm about "criminal gangs" and "illegal immigrants".|

+This is particularly regrettable when it is encouraged by a government minister.
 People traffickers naturally thrive on the attention of fearmongers.
 They warn their victims

 Legal Alternatives to Channel Crossings and People Smuggling